sq5rix/BlenderPythonLib/README.md

 ### Installation

 1. Download the latest version of BPL from the [GitHub repository](https://github.com/sq5rix/BlenderPythonLibrary).
-2. Within Blender, navigate to `Edit > Preferences > Add-ons`.
-3. Click `Install` and select the BPL ZIP file or the main script file if you cloned the repository.
-4. In the Add-ons list, find and enable BPL by ticking the checkbox next to its name.
+2. Open Blender
+3. Copy the code in the Scripng scene
+4. Run code - some functions will requre clicking active object

+pip install bpl is planned.

 ### Configuration

 After installation, BPL does not require additional configuration to start using its features.
 You can add a useful function as a plugin to Blender in the usual way.

 ## Usage

 ### Creating a 3D Object